google/comprehensive-rust/src/control-flow/while-let-expressions.md

 <details>

-* Point out that the `while let` loop will keep going as long as there is an value to unwrap.
+* Point out that the `while let` loop will keep going as long as the value matches the pattern.
 * You could rewrite the `while let` loop as an infinite loop with an if statement that breaks when there is no value to unwrap for `iter.next()`.
 The `while let` provides syntactic sugar for the above scenario.

 </details>